 Read the rest of this article »

-Tags: Akhmim Mummy Studies Consortium, Carlos Museum, Djed-Hor, Djehutynakht, Forensic Mummy Studies, Hor, Horus Study Group, KV35YL, Mummification, Nefertiti, Ramesses I, Swiss Mummy Project, Tanakhtnettahat, TT320, Tutankhamun
+Tags: Akhmim Mummy Studies Consortium, Carlos Museum, Djed-Hor, Djehutynakht, Forensic Mummy Studies, Hor, Horus Study Group, KV35YL, Mummification, Nefertiti, Ramesses I, Swiss Mummy Project, TT320, Tanakhtnettahat, Tutankhamun

 Meet the mummies of the Family of Tutankhamun Project!
 If you are looking for a mummy-by-mummy summary of the recent JAMA article, then you are in luck!